 The common features of bolts in this selection are that they are drive-less featuring either a domed or flat head, and that they feature a square section underneath the head of the bolt which grips the application surface to prevent the bolt from turning.
 This type of bolt is commonly used with a nut and washer in timber and lumber applications, as well as on heavy machinery.

-A carriage bolt has a domed or countersunk head and the shank is topped by a short square section under the head of the bolt.
+A carriage bolt has a domed head and the shank is topped by a short square section under the head of the bolt.
 The square section grips into the part being fixed, preventing the bolt from turning when the nut is tightened.
-Carriage bolts are often used to fasten wood panels or board to masonry or to one another.
-The square shank of the bolt allows it to lock into place when inserted into a round hole in wood or a square hole in a metal strap, the unthreaded square shank pulls into the wood creating a tight connection and locking the bolt in place.
+Carriage bolts are often used to fasten wood panels, beams or boards to one another with a nut and washer.
+The square shank of the bolt allows it to lock into place when inserted into a round hole in wood or a square hole in metal.
+The unthreaded square shank pulls into the wood creating a tight connection and locking the bolt in place.

 Carriage bolts are available in 18-8 Stainless Steel, 316 Stainless Steel, Hot Dip Galvanized Grade A Steel, and Zinc Plated 307 Grade A Steel.

 Plow bolts are designed with a short square countersunk section beneath the head of the bolt.
 This square section is used to prevent spinning while being fastened by a nut.
 Plow bolts are commonly used on plows and other heavy duty equipment.
 These bolts received their names from their use attaching the cutting edge of a plow to the plow blade.
 Plow bolts are stronger than standard bolts making them the ideal choice for heavy machinery.